JonAbrams/SpaceAce/README.md

 ### What is a Space?

-`Space` is the default class provided by the `spaceace` npm package.
+`Space` is the default "class" provided by the `spaceace` npm package.

-Every instance of `Space` consists of:

-* `state -> Object`: An immutable state, which can only be overwritten using an action.
-* `subSpace(subSpaceName: String) -> Space`: Spawns a child space.
-* `apply(eventHandler: Function) -> Function`: Wraps an event handler, passing in the space when eventually called.
-If object returned by eventHandler, it is recursively merged onto the space's state.
-* `update(keyName: String) -> Function`: Given a key name, returns a function that takes a value and sets it on the key on the state.
-* `setState(mergeObject: Object, [changedBy: String])`: A method for changing a space's state by doing a recursive merge.
-* `replaceState(newState: Object, [changedBy: String])`: A method for replacing a space's state.
-* `setDefaultState(mergeObject: Object)`: Sets attributes that do not exist yet on the state.
-Useful for initializing a sub-space's state.
-* `subscribe(subscriber: Function) -> Function`: Adds a callback for when the state changes.
-* `rootSpace -> Space`: Shortcut to access the top-most ancestor space.
+Making a new instance of `Space` returns an object/function.
+You can access state on the object, like you would any object literal, or call it like a function to change its’ contents.

 ### new Space(initialState: Object, [options: Object])